stephnitis/restY/README.md

 Stay tuned for future updates!

+## Lab 27

 ![lab 27 uml](./assets/Lab%2027.png)

 - We have added functionality!
 - Users please input an API URL of your choosing into the text field
 - Select any of the rest methods below
 - Press GO! and see the results displayed (API functionality permitting)

+## Lab 28

+- We can now target the headers in our API data!
+- We also have a text area to input JSON data for your PUT & POST requests!
+- All responses are formatted in pretty pretty JSON too, for your viewing pleasure

 ### Links